Asymptotics of cover times via Gaussian free fields: Bounded-degree graphs and general trees: Discussions and future directions

 Our work (obviously) reinforces a number of questions on cover times posed in \cite{DLP10}, including the asymptotics and exponential concentration for cover times on general graphs.
 In what follows, we discuss additional three questions motivated by the current work.

-{\bf Deterministic approximation scheme for Gaussian free field.} The resolution of deterministic polynomial-time $O(1)$-approximation for cover times on general graphs \cite{DLP10}, naturally raises the question of designing a deterministic polynomial-time approximation scheme (DPTAS).
+\textit{Deterministic approximation scheme for Gaussian free field.} The resolution of deterministic polynomial-time $O(1)$-approximation for cover times on general graphs \cite{DLP10}, naturally raises the question of designing a deterministic polynomial-time approximation scheme (DPTAS).
 That is, a deterministic algorithm which takes $\epsilon>0$ as a parameter and approximates the cover time up to a factor of $1+\epsilon$ in polynomial-time (where the power of the polynomial depends on $\epsilon$).
 This question was solved for general trees \cite{FZ09} using dynamic programming.
 Our work confirms that cover times can be recovered from GFF with a precision up to $1+o(1)$ for general trees and bounded degree graphs, assuming $t_{\mathrm{hit}} = o(t_{\mathrm{cov}})$.
-Therefore, a DPTAS for the supremum of GFF will immediately give a DPTAS for cover times on bounded degree graphs, and plausibly would be a very useful step toward the resolution of the question for general graphs. \begin{question} Is there a deterministic polynomial time $(1+\epsilon)$ approximation algorithm for the supremum of GFF on general graphs? \end{question} {\bf Remark.} The question has been solved recently for general Gaussian process by Meka \cite{Meka12}.
+Therefore, a DPTAS for the supremum of GFF will immediately give a DPTAS for cover times on bounded degree graphs, and plausibly would be a very useful step toward the resolution of the question for general graphs. \begin{question} Is there a deterministic polynomial time $(1+\epsilon)$ approximation algorithm for the supremum of GFF on general graphs? \end{question}